Last Updated on May 3, 2023

 Top ingredients: Chicken, Chicken Meal, Whole Brown Rice

 One of the best things you could give to your older pooch is superfoods.
 As dogs get older, their bodies will need higher amounts of nutrients to stay healthy.

-This recipe does exactly that.
-The ingredients are a balanced mix of premium protein, antioxidants, and healthy oils.
+The Nutro Ultra Senior Dry Dog Food does exactly that.
+We’ve discovered that the ingredients included are a balanced mix of premium protein, antioxidants, and healthy oils.